Rhododendron and azalea species are found growing in the wild

 from the arctic region to the tropics.

-sufficient water availability, moderate humidity and winds and lack of
+adequate water availability, moderate humidity and winds and lack of

 temperature extremes.
-Those regions
+In the U.S. such regions

-run along the U.S. east and west coasts, along the Gulf of Mexico and around the Great Lakes.
+run along the east and west coasts, along the Gulf of Mexico and around the Great Lakes.

-range and the Pacific Ocean, is accommodating to the growth of many types of rhododendron hybrids and species.
+range and the Pacific Ocean, is very accommodating to the growth of many types of rhododendron hybrids and species.
 The

 favorable climate extends down the coast to the San Francisco Bay area, which is about the southern limit for